What to Expect

 - Postgraduate Education with Doctorate Opportunities

-Those already possessing a degree attend Officer Candidate School (OCS), a 12-week Navy school in Newport, RI.
+Those already possessing a degree attend Officer Candidate School (OCS), an approximately three-month Navy program in Newport, RI.

 All Engineering Duty Officers have a warfighting foundation, are technically skilled and are committed to a continuous business education.
 An elite cadre of Engineering Duty Officers are selected for Joint Diving Officer training and qualification as deep-sea diving and salvage Officers.